RajdeepKaur01/team12/README.md

 ## CS5500 Project

 ## Steps to Build/Run Application:

 - Run 'mvn clean package' in the project root directory to build the JAR.
 - Navigate to target directory and run command 'java -jar' on the jar generated
 - Also, the App can be started by running MainApp.java (src/main/java/application)
 - Once the Application is launched, use test Credentials: mohit/mohit to use the application

+## How to Test Application

+- Run 'mvn test' or Run AllTestsV2 as JUnit (src/test/java/msd/group12/unit)

 ## Jenkins Integration Details: